CP1401/Practicals/prac_04/README.md

 Note that you cannot simply use commas here like you do in `print`, because `input` does not accept multiple arguments.

-**Test it!**
+#### Test it!

 One way to test you've used the constants properly is to change them.

 An early Roman calendar had 10 months.
-Change your MAX constant from 12 to 10?
+**Change your MAX constant from 12 to 10.**
 Does all the code still work?
 Did ALL the 12's change to 10's?
 Did the first/second half of the month still work... with this one change?

-If you had to change BOTH the MAX and the half (from 6 to 5), then you have an inappropriate dependency.
+If you had to change BOTH the MAX and the half (from 6 to 5), then you have inappropriate stored derivable data.
 You should notice when values are _derived_ from other values.
 [Here's a note about not storing derivable data in our programming patterns page](https://github.com/CP1404/Starter/wiki/Programming-Patterns#data-storage)
 .

 Fix this now, if you didn't do it right the first time.

 # Coding Exercises